 I wanted to talk a bit about diluting your essential oils and why you should.
-To say it upfront: we don’t encourage using any essential oils directly on your skin without diluting them first.
+To say it upfront: we don’t really much encourage using any essential oils directly on your skin without diluting them first.
 Folks tend to view them as mere fragrances.
 However, they aren’t just smells to enjoy at leisure, they are medicines.
 Highly concentrated medicines.
-And they really need to be respected as such.
+And that mindset should really govern your use of them.

 That happened to me.
 For years I wasn’t allergic to poison ivy and so wasn’t careful around it.
 And then one day …it was all over me.
 And I was itching and scratching like crazy for a week or more.